theevocater/coffee_recipes/v60/Reveal_Blonde.md

 now so pour water into your filter to get it thoroughly wet.
 This also serves to warm up the cone and the mug/pot.
 Prep is now done.

-I now poured 36.0g of beans into the wet filter and added TODOg of water.
+I now poured 36.0g of beans into the wet filter.
+Shake the V60 a bit to settle the grounds and then add a little dimple with one of your knuckles.
+This helps create an even first pour.
+Then add 102.2g of water.
 The coffee didn't bloom much because we buy our coffee in bulk.
-After TODOseconds, I poured in TODOg of water.
+After 40.76seconds, I poured to 266.3g of water.
+This roughly filled the 02 V60.
 I then took my spoon and stirred the coffee a tiny bit.
-At TODOsec, I poured in TODOg of water and stirred again with the spoon.
+I poured up to 399.3g of water and stirred again.
+Then I topped it off to 508.3g.
-TODO.
 After it finished draining, I dropped the filter into the trash and enjoyed!

 ### Timeline ###